 - Making or defending a costs application

 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - Allegations of discrimination which are linked to the dismissal

 There will be an additional charge for attending a Tribunal Hearing of between £750 and £1000 per day (excluding VAT, charged at 20%).
 Generally, we would allow 1-10 days depending on the complexity of your case.

-Counsel’s fees estimated between £750 to £1,000 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+Counsel’s fees estimated between £1,500 and £10,000 per day ex VAT charged at 20% (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)

 The fees set out above cover all of the work in relation to the following key stages of a claim: